In this video, I discuss what you should look for in choosing a distance therapist.

-At this time, I work exclusively by Skype video.
-Since many prospective clients are in time zones different from mine (Eastern Standard Time), I do my best to accommodate different schedules, though my evening hours are very limited.
-In my experience, the visual contact made possible by Skype video is necessary for work with new clients, at least for a time.
-It helps us to get a “feel” for one another.
+As an online psychologist, I work exclusively by Skype and other video conferencing platforms.
+Since many prospective clients are in time zones different from mine (Mountain Standard Time), I do my best to accommodate different schedules, though my evening hours are very limited.
+I do not work by phone.
+In my experience, the visual contact made possible by video is necessary for online therapy to succeed and allows us both to get a “feel” for one another.

-If you’re considering online counseling with me, I suggest you watch the video above and then read all of the posts in the category entitled The Psychotherapy Relationship, in the menu to be found at the right of this page.
+If you’re considering me as an online psychologist, I suggest you read a number of the posts in the category entitled The Psychotherapy Relationship, in the menu to be found at the right of this page.
 They’ll give you a fairly clear idea about who I am and how I work.
+As an alternative, you might try reading one of my non-fiction books, available on Amazon here and here, or watch some of the videos on my YouTube channel.
 I’d also like to say a few additional words concerning the kind of work I DO NOT do and what I’m not good at, to avoid any misunderstanding.

 Though you’re free to consult with me for as few or as many sessions as you like, I honestly believe that several weeks or even a few months is too little time for us to make any real difference in how you’re feeling and the ways you suffer.
 This is not to say that all short-term treatments are ineffective; practitioners of cognitive-behavioral therapy, for example, can teach you their methods and techniques in a matter of weeks.
 I’m not a behaviorist, however; I’m a psychodynamic psychotherapist, and the kind of change I work for with my clients takes a long time.